okviz/okviz.github.io/_docs/smart-filter-pro/mode/dropdown.md

 ## How to Search

-The Dropdown mode searches for input keywrdo
-<todo>Explain how search works in this mode (no wildcards support, case insensitive) - Mention that the "Contains" vs "Start with" match is affected by the Autocomplete option.</todo>
+Smart Filter Pro in Dropdown mode returns all values **containing** the entered keyword.
+For example:
+- `phone` returns `Telephone`, `Cellphones` and `Phone Accessories`.

+This behavior is different when the [Autocomplete](autocomplete) option is enabled.
+In this case, the visual returns all values **starting with** the keyword entered.
+So, with Autocomplete turned on:
+- `phone` returns only `Phone Accessories`.

 ### Case

 Search in Dropdown mode is always case insensitive - you can write keywords in any case and the matching algorithm won't rely on that.
 For example:
 - `Audio` and `audio` produce the same results.

 ### Operator